rajeshdeo/unibitgames/README.md

 Space Complexity<br>
 The space complexity of the iterative solution is O(1) as it uses only a constant amount of extra space.<br><br>

-Recursive Solution<br>
+<h4>Recursive Solution</h4>
 The recursive solution also uses a two-pointer technique to find the first combination and merges the array into a single array recursively.
-Then it uses backtracking to find the second combination.<br>
+Then it uses backtracking to find the second combination.<br><br>

 Time Complexity<br>
 The time complexity of the recursive solution is O(2^n), where n is the length of the array.<br>